New Construction Homes In Northern VA

 Early Education Of A New Home Expert

 My first memory of an experience with new homes was not in Northern VA.
-Rather, it was about 130 miles north.
-At the time I was about 8 years old and standing in the cold winter, in a room that would later become my bedroom.
+It was about 130 miles north.
+I was about 8 years old and standing in the cold winter, in a room that would later become my bedroom.

 But at the time, there was just plywood on the floors.
 And the walls were just lumber framing.
 There were no windows.
 As a result, it smelled like wood and sawdust.